valdisdot/WordCounter/README.md

 <br>
 <b>How to use it?</b>
 <ol>
-  <li>The first element of GUI - saver button which will write the collected keywords into file in the root director after click.</li>
+  <li>The first element of GUI is a saver button, which will write the collected keywords into file in the root director after click.
+Also, the button will copy the keyword counter into a clipboard.</li>
   <li>The text area contains two parts:
     <ul>
-      <li>The text field ifself.
-You input the word and, if there is no such element than it will be added to the panel with count 1.
-If element exists, than the count will increase at 1.</li>
+      <li>The text field itself.
+You input the word and, if there is no such element, it will be added to the panel with count 1.
+If element exists, the count will increase at 1.</li>
       <li>Text tooltip with keyboard shortcut.</li>
     </ul>
   </li>
   <li>The third element is label that display the common count of the words (Σ).</li>
-  <li>The next elements are the count itself.
+  <li>The next elements are the counter itself.
     <ul>
       <li>To increase the count for any keyword click on "+".</li>
-      <li>To decrease the count OR remove the last element (if count equals 1) click on "-".</li>
+      <li>To decrease the count or remove the last element (if count equals 1) click on "-".</li>
     </ul>
   </li>
 </ol>
 <br>
-Best regards from <i>valdisdot<i>.